kexantus/kexantus/README.md

 ____________________________________________________

 I am a student pursing my Masters in Applied Data Science at Fairfield University.
-I am interested in using statistical techniques to provide insights leading to innovation in the areas of business and health.
+I am interested in using statistical techniques to provide insights for innovation in the areas of business and health.

 I've always loved diving deep into data but now with the formal education, I am able to approach it with more confidence and knowledge to share with others.